vodp/vodp.github.io/_posts/2016-9-30-mapcrawler.md

 the longitude and latitude in degrees are converted into pixel coordinates.
 5. Once all patches are retrieved, stitching them together.

 Reverse geocoding is also provided by Google and Bing.
-I choose [Nominatim](), a geocoding service based on [OpenStreetMaps]() with no particular reason for steps 1-2-3.
+I choose [Overpass API](http://wiki.openstreetmap.org/wiki/Overpass_API) to querry city names from [OpenStreetMap](https://www.openstreetmap.org/) and [Nominatim API](http://wiki.openstreetmap.org/wiki/Nominatim), a geocoding service based upon.
 Step 4 is quite complicated for guys have no knowledge of how Earth is indexed.
 The best explanation comes with the picture below
 ![hehe](http://www.learner.org/jnorth/images/graphics/mclass/Lat_Long.gif)